tutek1/DTLabs/03_Platformer2D/lab03.md

 Duration: hh:mm:ss

 ### Sprite Sheets/Atlases
 **Sprite sheets** or **sprite atlases** are a way of storing 2D drawn images.
-In games, where the environment can be built in a **grid** (Super Mario, Terraria, Core Keeper, etc.) it is a useful way to save memory, draw calls to the GPU, and reduce the number of image files.
+In games, where the environment can be built in a **grid** (Super Mario, Terraria, Core Keeper, etc.), it is a useful way to save memory, draw calls to the GPU, and reduce the number of image files.

  The main rules for sprite sheets are:
 - One sprite sheet is **one image**